 Although Dare Day is buried at Menin Road South Military Cemetery, his gravestone bears the name of W. C. Garner.
 The only known memorial on which he is commemorated under his real name is Solihull School memorial.
-We put together a case for the Commonwealth War Graves Commission to consider and Dare Day does now appear under his real name in the Debt of Honour Register.
+We put together a case for the Commonwealth War Graves Commission to consider, which they accepted.
+They updated their records and Dare Day does now appear under his real name in the Debt of Honour Register.
 In due course, the headstone of Gunner W. C. Garner will be similarly amended so that, a century after his death, Dare Day’s grave will bear the correct name.

 Heritage & Local Studies Librarian